Sweet and Savory Ground Chicken Picadillo (Easy 30 Minute Skillet)

 Can I make chicken picadillo in a slow cooker?

-Yes!
-You can make this picadillo recipe in a slow cooker.
-Brown the meat and veggies in a skillet and add them to a slow cooker with the spices, olives, raisins, and tomatoes.
-Set the slow cooker to low and cook for at least 1 1/2 hours.
+Yes.
+Brown the meat and veggies first, then add them to the slow cooker with spices, olives, raisins, and tomatoes.
+Cook on low for at least 1 1/2 hours.

 Want to Save This Recipe?